travelmarx/scrapbook101core/docbuild/articles/category-document.md

 <dl class="deflist">
     <dt>categoryFields</dt>
     <dd>Data fields specific to the category.
-In this implementation of Scrapbook101core item, the following keys are supported
+In this implementation of {{productName}} item, the following keys are supported
     <strong>artist</strong>, <strong>author</strong>, <strong>birthDate</strong>, <strong>director</strong>,
     <strong>genre</strong>, <strong>highlight</strong>, <strong>location</strong>,
     <strong>synopsis</strong>, <strong>theme</strong>, <strong>type</strong> <strong>who</strong>, and <strong>year</strong>.
 The keys are not required.
 If specified, their values are strings.
     <br/><br/>
-    Which keys are used depends on the category chosen for the Scrapbook101core item.
+    Which keys are used depends on the category chosen for the {{productName}} item.
 If <i>null</i>, no keys are stored for the item.
     <p class="inset">
         <u>Default</u>: <i>null</i>
         <br/>